 Improved Physical Functioning: Rehabilitation therapy helps patients alleviate their physical disabilities and improve their strength, flexibility, and mobility.
 Through exercises and other interventions, patients can restore their ability to perform daily activities, such as walking, standing, and lifting.

 Reduced Pain: Rehabilitation therapy can help reduce pain associated with injuries, surgeries, or chronic conditions.
-Techniques such as manual therapy, therapeutic exercise, and modalities like heat or ice can be used to alleviate pain and improve patients’ daily living.
+Techniques like manual therapy, therapeutic exercise, and modalities like heat or ice can alleviate pain and improve patients’ daily lives.

-Increased Independence and Self-Confidence: Rehabilitation therapy helps patients regain their independence and improve their self-confidence.
-As patients regain their physical abilities and learn new techniques to manage their conditions, they gain confidence in their abilities to perform daily activities and live more fulfilling lives.
+Increased Independence and Self-Confidence: Rehabilitation therapy helps patients regain their independence and self-confidence.
+As patients regain their physical abilities and learn new techniques to manage their conditions, they gain confidence to perform daily activities and live more fulfilling lives.

-Overall, rehabilitation therapy is a critical component of healthcare that helps people with disabilities, recover them from injuries, surgeries, and chronic conditions.
+Overall, rehabilitation therapy is a critical component of healthcare that helps people with disabilities recover from injuries, surgeries, and chronic conditions.
 By improving physical functioning, reducing pain, and increasing independence and self-confidence, rehabilitation therapy can significantly enhance patients’ quality of life.

 Conclusion